uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

     print(i.name)
 ```

-The `vmId` reported from the API response corresponds with the "uuid" of the instance but might be swapped.
+The response contains the "instance name" as well as the "instance id".

 ### AWS module: